cameronhh/checkomo-dashboard/README.md

 # Client Dashboard App - Checkomo
-A dashboard for managing Checkomo - a QR Code Check-In Application - for your business.
+A mobile-friendly dashboard for managing Checkomo - a QR Code Check-In Application - for your business.

 ## Getting Started
 1. Run `yarn install` to install dependencies